cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/docs/README.md

   PrefixToUrlMap and also custom specifications in the config file.
 No default value.
 - `graphName`: the short name of the graph of the quad, which is appended to the application's target namespace to obtain the actual graph IRI used.
 Defaults to the `nativeGraphName` of the declaring class' `ModelAnnotation`.
-- `backward`: whether the model instance is the subject or the object of the quad.
+- `backward`: whether the declaring model class is the subject or the object of the quad.
 Default: `false`.
 - `innerType`: the class of the elements of the `ArrayList`, if the field is an `ArrayList`.
 This exists because Java's runtime type erasure means this information is not available at runtime even with reflection.
 Can be left unspecified for non-list fields.